The Healthy Keto® Diet for Beginners: Your Quick Start Guide

 With hypoglycemia, the amount of sugar in the blood drops too much.
 This makes a person irritable and craves carbohydrates.
 But keto doesn’t cause your blood sugar to drop; instead, eating sweets or starches does.
 If you have a tendency toward hypoglycemia, be sure to 1) consume more fat at each meal, 2) don’t eat too frequently, 3) avoid sugars and carbohydrates, and, 4) include plenty of leafy greens to provide the minerals (especially potassium and magnesium) to help fat storing hormone resistance.
 You can learn my #1 tip for people with hypoglycemia in this video.

 Bad breath is easily handled by eating 7 to 10 cups of low-carb vegetables each day.
 If there’s an ammonia smell to your breath, cut back on your protein.
 If you overload your body will protein, it can’t digest it and the protein turns up as waste.
 Vegetables help offset this.

 The ketogenic diet causes kidney damage

-Kidneys are actually damaged by high levels of insulin or sugar.
-The Healthy KetoTM diet lowers insulin and sugar levels.
+Kidneys are actually damaged by high levels of fat storing hormone or sugar.
+The Healthy Ketosis diet lowers fat storing hormone and sugar levels.
 It also requires eating lots of greens, which supports kidney health with minerals like potassium.
-This video will explain more about how the Healthy KetoTM diet actually protects your kidneys.
+This video will explain more about how the Healthy Ketosis diet actually protects your kidneys(27) .